-This is called a “WirelessTag”,

-And they report Temperature, Humidty, Motion – and can be programmed to report very frequently (every 15 seconds), or not so frequently (every 10 minutes).
-It is not an Ethernet device, per se., and is used with a gateway device.
+These devices report Temperature, Humidity, Motion – and can be programmed to report very frequently (every 15 seconds), or not too frequently (every 10 minutes).
+It is not an Ethernet device, per se, but uses another wireless communications technology and therefore is installed with a gateway device.
 The little coin-size battery is supposed to last for between 1 and 3 years.

-This precisely fit the bill for my requirements.
+This product precisely fit the bill for my requirements.
 So I ordered 5 of the above sensor, plus 5 of the Temperature/Moisture gauges.
 They came packaged in a 5-pack of the former: